openmv/openmv/ml/cmsisnn/README.md

     3. `python2 nn_convert.py --model models/smile/smile.pkl --mean caffe/examples/smile/mean.binaryproto --output models/smile/smile.network`.
     4. And that's it!
 You've created a CNN that will run on the OpenMV Cam!
 Keep in mind that your OpenMV Cam has limited weight/bias heap space so this limits the size of the network.
 To run the CNN copy the `models/smile/smile.network` file to your OpenMV Cam's disk and then run our Smile Machine Learning Example.

+### Train Custom Net
+If you'd like to train your own custom CNN you need to assemble a dataset of hundreds (preferably thousands) of images of training examples.
+Once you've collected all the training examples save the images per class of training examples in seperate folders structed like this:
+* data/
+    * 0_some_class/
+    * 1_some_other_class/
+    * 2_etc/
+Once you've built a folder structure like this please refer to the examples above to:
+1. Create a labeled training dataset using augment_images.py and create_labels.py.
+2. Create training and test lmdb files.
+3. Create a mean.binaryproto file.
+4. Train the network (copy how the smile train.sh script and solver/train/test protobufs work to do this).
+5. Test the network (copy how the smile test.sh script and solver/train/test protobufs works to do this).
+6. Quantize the network.
+7. And finally convert the network.

 ### Known Limitations
 1. Parser supports conv, pool, relu, fc layers only.
 2. Quantizer supports only networks with feed-forward structures (e.g. conv-relu-pool-fc)  without branch-out/branch-in (as in inception/squeezeNet, etc.).